bugzilla/bugzilla/docs/en/rst/administering/users.rst

 - *Email Address*:
   This is the user's full email address.
-Unless you turn off the :param:`allowemailchange` parameter, users can change their login names themselves (to any valid email address).
+Unless you turn off the :param:`allowemailchange` parameter, users can change their email address to any other valid email address they control.

 - *Login Name*:
-  This is the user's login name, if it is (or can be) different from their email address (i.e. if the "use_email_as_login" parameter is switched off).
+  If the "use_email_as_login" parameter is switched off, the user also has a separate login name, which is (or can be) different from their email address.

 - *Real Name*: The user's real name.
 Note that Bugzilla does not require this to create an account.